 On-road, HD, fuel cell (FC) electric trucks for delivery and drayage are also working their way through the Pilot stage (TRK-B Figure 6).
-As mentioned in previous sections, fuel cell trucks are likely to work best in applications https://ww2.arb.ca.gov/news/carb-announces-more-200-million-new-funding-clean-freightthat require longer range, longer duration of operations, quicker refueling, or other demanding duty cycles.
+As mentioned in previous sections, fuel cell trucks are likely to work best in applications that require longer range, longer duration of operations, quicker refueling, or other demanding duty cycles.
 This makes them a good compliment to battery electric vehicles in the right applications.